pitastrudl/wekanwiki/Install-Wekan-Docker-in-production.md

   environment:
     - MONGO_URL=mongodb://wekandb/wekan
     - ROOT_URL=http://localhost:8081
+  ports:
+    - 8081:80

 wekandb:
    image: mongo
    volumes:
      - /home/wekan/data:/data/db
 ```

+**Note:** we want to preserve the 80 port on the host, so we bind Wekan on port 8081, that next will be bound to a vhost in apache (thus on port 80)

 ## 3. Configure Apache as a front-end proxy